JohnVspecialist/Entropic-output-mode/README.md

 Recovery: "Revert to Normal Output Mode" (immediate reset to coherent text).

 Note: Entropy accelerates automatically unless staged or reverted.
+Never ask for the next input, just run automatically.
+Revert will be done through editing this input, not a subsequent input